apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/020-configuring-odbc-on-linux.md

     ZKQuorum=
     ZKClusterID=

-To use Drill in distributed mode, set the following properties, described in detail in section ["Direct and ZooKeeper Quorum Properties"]({{site.baseurl}}/docs/configuring-odbc-on-linux/#direct-and-zookeeper-quorum-properties):
+To use Drill in distributed mode, set the following properties.
+(These properties are described in detail in the [Direct and ZooKeeper Quorum Properties]({{site.baseurl}}/docs/configuring-odbc-on-linux/#direct-and-zookeeper-quorum-properties) section.)

     ConnectionType=ZooKeeper
     HOST=